Maths Speakers

 Sophie Maclean

 Sophie Maclean graduated in Mathematics from the University of Cambridge in 2020 and, has already explored a variety of Mathematical careers.
 She has worked as a Quantitative Trader, a Software Engineer, and a Maths tutor (but not all at the same time!).
 She enjoys nothing more than sharing her love of Maths, and can be found at talks all around the country.
-Sophie is also a member of the team behind Chalkdust Magazine.
+Sophie is also a member of the team behind Chalkdust Magazine and is now doing a PhD in Number Theory at Kings College London.

 Steve Mould